StenDoipanni/ISAAC/ImageSchemaNet/README.md

 ### Explore the Resource

-Here some useful queries to explore the resource.
-Enjoy!
+Here some useful queries to explore the resource. <br/>
+The queries can be performed on the [Framester endpoint](http://etna.istc.cnr.it/framester2/sparql) <br/>
+Enjoy! <br/>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------